Physarum Powered Differentiable Linear Programming Layers and Applications: Why Physarum Dynamics?

 \subsection{Simplex Algorithms: The Workhorse}

-Recall that by the Minkowski-Weyl theorem, $P$ can be decomposed into a finite set of extreme points and rays.
-A family of algorithms called {\em Simplex} exploit this decomposition of $P$ to solve LPs.
-Intuitively, a Simplex method is based on the principle that if there exists a solution to a LP, then there is at least one vertex (or an extreme point) of $P$ that is optimal.
+Recall that by the Minkowski-Weyl theorem, the feasible set $P$ can be decomposed into a finite set of extreme points and rays.
+A family of algorithms called {\em Simplex} exploits this decomposition of $P$ to solve LPs.
+Intuitively, the Simplex method is based on the principle that if there exists a solution to a LP, then there is at least one vertex (or an extreme point) of $P$ that is optimal.
 In fact, Simplex algorithms can be seen as {\bf First Order} methods with a careful choice of update direction so as to move along the edges of $P$.
-There are three key properties of simplex algorithms to solve LP \eqref{lp_standard}: \begin{enumerate*}[label=(\roman*)] \item {\em The Good:} We can obtain {\em exact} solutions in finite number of iterations; \item {\em The Bad:} The worst case complexity is exponential in $m$ (or $n$); and \item {\em The Ugly:} The update directions are computed by forming the {\em basis} matrix making the algorithm {\bf combinatorial/nondifferentiable} in nature. \end{enumerate*} \begin{remark} It may not be possible to use a differentiable update rule since it would require an enumeration of vertices of $P$ -- exponential in dimensions $n$ \cite{barvinok2013bound}. \end{remark}
+There are three key properties of simplex algorithms to solve LP \eqref{lp_standard}: \begin{enumerate*}[label=(\roman*)] \item {\em Good:} We can obtain {\em exact} solutions in finite number of iterations; \item {\em Bad:} The worst case complexity is exponential in $m$ (or $n$); and \item {\em Highly undesirable:} The update directions are computed by forming the {\em basis} matrix making the algorithm {\em combinatorial/nondifferentiable} in nature. \end{enumerate*} \begin{remark} It may not be possible to use a differentiable update rule since it would require an enumeration of vertices of $P$ -- exponential in dimensions $n$ \cite{barvinok2013bound}. \end{remark}